Flower Girl Dresses of the Year for 2011 - Runner Up

 Runner Up winner: For our runner up, a wedding with 22 – yes, 22! - junior bridesmaids which came to us with a beautiful story.

 We fell in love with Lisa and her new husband, Bill, and the unique wedding they had!
-Lisa chose style 699 from The Regal Collection
+Lisa had us make a custom dress for her girls.

 Lisa's and Bill's Story